 Are you spending more than you are bringing in each month?
 If this is the case you will need to decide what items you will give up to bring your budget into balance.

 Can you give up purchasing coffee out and make it at home yourself?
 Can you eat at home more and eat out less?
 Can you make more frugal meals to help cut your grocery spending?
 Can you turn off lights in rooms you are not in to save on the electric bill?
 What about turning the furnace down a degree and save on the heating bill?

 By doing just one or two of the items listed above you can save some money each month.
 Next time, I will be talking about small changes that can help you stay within your budget.
-Until then, here’s a few questions to ponder,
+Until then, here are a few questions to ponder,

 How are you doing financially?
 Are you in the black each month or running in the red?
 What changes can you make to improve your financial outlook?